MaxTheGrandMagus/phaser-react-game/README.md

-# Phaser 3 React Webpack Project Template
+# Phaser 3 React Webpack Project

 Built from the [Phaser 3 Template](https://github.com/photonstorm/phaser3-project-template), this boilerplate gives you Phaser and React out of the box.
-Full details on [Integrating React and Phaser 3 Tutorial](https://medium.com/@Tnodes/integrating-react-and-phaser-3-tutorial-eb96717d4a9d).

 ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/).
 Includes hot-reloading for development and production-ready builds.